 The statute of limitations sets the length of time you have to file a lawsuit after the events alleged occurred.
 If you miss this window, your case will be thrown out of court—even if it’s airtight.
 This is why it’s important to act quickly after an injury and speak with someone who understands what part of your experience kicked off the statute of limitations, and when it runs out.
 This time period can vary whether you are suing a city or a state, so you will want to make sure you know who you are suing and how long you have.

 Below are some common questions you might want to consider when meeting with an attorney for the first time.

-- Can you sue a city for not enforcing laws of public safety or land use?
+- Can you sue a city in state court for not enforcing laws of public safety or land use?

 - Can you sue a state for constitutional violations, such as my first amendment rights?

 - How long do I have to sue my local government?

 - Can I sue my city for negligence?